guptakaran11/grasskode-website/content/post/travel/no-mames/mexico-part-5.md

 ## A Happy Place

 We reached the town later in the afternoon and the bus dropped us at the ADO station in the middle of the town.
 Most of the shops seemed closed, giving the small town a somewhat smaller feeling.
-As we hunted for the AirBnB we had booked, we walked the pastel streets and I was staring to enjoy the small town feeling that emanated from it.
+As we hunted for the AirBnB we had booked, we walked the pastel streets and I was starting to enjoy the small town feeling that emanated from it.

 <div class="postimg">
   <div class="grid">